andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 comments: true
 ---

-Recently, I was giving a training and showinf the PostgreSQL query planner output.
-We discussed the "Rows Removed by Filter" count as we prepared to add an index.
+Recently, I was showing the PostgreSQL query planner output in a training session.
+We discussed the "Rows Removed by Filter" count as we prepared to add an index based on a high proportion of filtered rows.

 The count was one less than the total row count, which made sense since the query had a `LIMIT` of 1, and was finding a unique value.